mathiasertl/django-ca/docs/source/quickstart_from_source.rst

 ..
 WARNING::

-   You might be tempted to setup NGINX using certificates retrieved via a local CAs ACMEv2 interface.
-This is theoretically possible, but creates a chicken-and-egg situation where a misconfiguration will make it impossible to retrieve a certificate.
+   While theoretically possible, do not use a local CAs ACMEv2 interface to get certificates.
+Any misconfiguration might make it impossible to retrieve a certificate!

 In this setup, we'll create certificates using the CA we created above.
 If you want to use Let's Encrypt certificates instead, you can have a look at our :doc:`quickstart_docker_compose` for an example.